-9.2.
+10.2.
 Publications procedure

-In order to ease more effectively the publication process, it is highly recommended that scientific papers are planned together with the consortium partners.
-The partner interested in publishing must inform the consortium at least 45 days in advance (see GA Article 29) of their ideas for publication, to ensure effective cooperation and high-quality outputs.
+In order to make the publication process more streamlined and effective, it is highly recommended that scientific papers are planned together with consortium partners.
+The partner interested in publishing (see GA Article 29) must communicate their ideas for publication to ensure effective cooperation and high-quality outputs.
+To have track of the consortium publications POLITO will manage an internal academic dissemination tracker (only accessible to the Scientific committee partners) which summarizes the main manuscripts expected to arise directly from the proGlreg objectives, responsible authors and foreseen timeline for preparation.

-To achieve this process, the following steps must be followed:
+To add publications to this tracker the interested author must carry on this process, the following steps:

-9.2.1.
+10.2.1.
 Proposing a publication